NUS-Fintech-Society/BC_Charity/README.md

 ## Features

 - (Verify) List all transactions made from any NRIC.
+Simply click on "Verify" and key in your NRIC to retrieve all relevant transactions.
 - (Add Transaction) As a charity, call your smart contract and make the record using this website.
-- (Org Page) Find out how much charities have been recieving and see the notes and dedications that go with them.
+- (Org Page) Get a comprehensive summary of the donations that charities have been receiving.
+Find out the amount of every donation, and see the notes and dedications that go with them.

 ## BuildSetup